Married Life (2007 film): Critical reception

 The film received mixed to positive reviews.
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 54% based on 118 reviews, and an average rating of 5.88/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 55% based on 116 reviews, and an average rating of 5.88/10.
 The website's critical consensus reads, "Married Life has excellent performances and flashes of dark wit, but it suffers from tonal shifts and uneven pacing."
 On Metacritic, the film has a weighted average score of 65 out of 100, based on 29 critics, indicating "generally positive reviews".

 Stephen Holden of The New York Times called the film "a period comedy of manners merged with a suspenseful psychological thriller [that] aspires to be a hybrid of the sort that Alfred Hitchcock polished to perfection in the age of sexual subtext and subterfuge" but added it "does not provide the shivery security of being manipulated by Hitchcock, a master trickster who calculated his every move.
 The sense of being guided through a story by a sure-handed Hollywood magician toward a delightful trick ending is missing."

 Roger Ebert of the Chicago Sun-Times rated it three out of four stars and said it "crosses film noir with the look and feel of a Douglas Sirk film."

 Mick LaSalle of the San Francisco Chronicle observed the film "has the virtues of suspense, good performances and well-written scenes that are given time to breathe.
 That's what's entertaining about it.
 What's most interesting about it - its overall feeling - is harder to describe.
 Partly as a result of the period setting but mainly because of the movie's entire atmosphere... there's a quality of distance to the picture, as though we're seeing a case study.
 Or watching ourselves watch the movie.
 It's strange.
 It's different.
 It's arresting, and it's definitely intentional.
 Ira Sachs knew what he wanted to do, and he's a talent worth watching."

-Todd McCarthy of Variety commented, "The tone, casting and material form a less-than-perfect match in Married Life, a period domestic drama that never quite decides if it wants to be a credible marital study, a noirish meller or a sly comedy.
-The talented quartet of lead players feel oddly paired in this curious tale of jealousy, betrayal and murderous intent.
+Todd McCarthy of Variety commented, "The tone, casting, and material form a less-than-perfect match in Married Life, a period domestic drama that never quite decides if it wants to be a credible marital study, a noirish meller or a sly comedy.
+The talented quartet of lead players feels oddly paired in this curious tale of jealousy, betrayal, and murderous intent.
 Helmer Ira Sachs... appears to be working a bit out of his zone here...
 [The film] is dramatic but lacks a dynamic; one can sense the director's intent and affection for the form, but also see that working in this stylized vein does not necessarily come easily for a filmmaker of his hitherto more naturalistic tendencies."